dipc-cc/sp2graph/README.md

    - any vertex is connected to 2 or 3 other vertices (i.e., any vertex has 2 or 3 incident edges), which makes the adjacency matrix representation sparse;
    - any vertex belongs to at least one cycle or, in other words, a vertex will never be hanging alone from the graph since this would mean a *sp<sup>1</sup>*-hybridized carbon.

 Note that given the set of `xyz` coordinates of a *sp<sup>2</sup>* structure, the set of vertex and edges can be uniquely defined.
-For instance, a carbon-carbon bond can be assigne to every two carbons with distance lower than 1.43 &Aring;.
+For instance, a carbon-carbon bond can be assigned to every two carbons with distance lower than 1.43 &Aring;.
 However, the adjacency matrix as defined above contains no information about where the single and double bonds are.
 There are several ways to include such information, and a simple one would be to define *A<sub>ij</sub>*=2 if there is a double bond between vertices *i* and *j*.
 The edges containing a double bond are not uniquely defined though, for the same reason a *sp<sup>2</sup>* system has different Kekulé structures.
 According to this definition, one possibility for the naphthalene molecule would be:

 ![naphthalene Kekulé structure with graph and adjacency matrix representations](/doc/images/naphthalene_kekule.png)
 **Graph representation of a Kekulé structure:** *A naphthalene Kekulé structure with respective graph and adjacency matrix representations*.